Pope Francis

 Saint Peter's Square, Vatican City

-Dear brothers and sisters, good morning and happy feast day!
+Dear brothers and sisters, happy Feast of the Epiphany!

 Saint Peter's Square, Vatican City